loop-uc-ui/uus-corp-ui/README.md

 * Refactor all UI to follow a more object-oriented design pattern.
 * Remove all bloated, bug-ridden features from the default UI.
+* Remove all ugly UI components.
-* Re-design UI to fit the fantasy theme.
+* Re-design the UI to fit the fantasy theme.

 The mod's guiding principles are: